-This account is designed for university-based training.
-It provides the full display of all results (i.e., the Counts & Calculations page, the Page 1 and Page 2 Profiles, the EII-3 and Composite Calculations, and the Appendix information), the ability to print or store all pages of results, and the ability to download response level data (e.g., to check coding accuracy for student assignments), but it does not provide the ability to download a data file containing the protocol level scores that would be used in research.
-A teaching account also provides the instructor with access to a large number of downloadable teaching resources (e.g., over 1,000 PowerPoint slides, a packet of materials to teach the basics of administration, and cases for coding practice).
-The cost is USD $5.10 per protocol, which is a 40% training discount, though there is a minimum purchase of 10 protocols.
-After teachers submit a training grant request and credentials, account approval typically occurs within five business days.
+Teaching accounts are designed for university-based training programs.
+Teaching protocols provide the full display of all results (i.e., the Counts & Calculations page, the Page 1 and Page 2 Profiles, the EII-3 and Composite Calculations, and the Appendix information), the ability to print or store all pages of results, and the ability to download response level data for one or many protocols (e.g., to check coding accuracy for student assignments), but it does not provide the ability to download a data file containing the protocol level scores that would be used in research.
+A teaching account also provides the instructor with access to a large number of downloadable teaching resources (e.g., over 1,000 PowerPoint slides, helpful packets to teach administration, cases for coding practice).
+Teaching accounts can purchase electronic products (protocols, administration applications, and interpretive guides) at a 40% training discount.

 Note: Users who provide structured, supervised training to students in a clinical setting that is outside of the university context can request a Clinical Training Account.
 This is a Standard Clinical Account that also provides access to our teaching resources.
-If you provide structured assessment training in a clinical site and wish to have a Clinical Training Account, apply for a Standard Clinical Account and then please send us documentation about your structured training using the link on our home page.
+If you provide assessment training or supervision and wish to have a Clinical Training Account, apply for a Standard Clinical Account and send us documentation about your structured training or supervisory role using the link on our home page.

 This account is for anyone engaged in research.
-Because the account is for research and not for practice, protocols do not have a "Results" link and thus do not provide a visual display of normed output (i.e., Counts and Calculations, Profile Pages, Composite Calculations, Appendix).
-However, this account allows the user to download a data file containing all response level codes and all protocol level scores, including normative percentiles and standard scores for every variable.
-It also allows users to attach electronic administration applications to protocols.
-R-PAS is committed to supporting research, so protocol allocations are completely free and allocations of the administration application have a 90% discount.
-After researchers submit a research account request and supporting materials, account approval typically occurs in less than one week.
+Because the account is for research and not for practice, protocols do not have a Results link and thus do not provide a visual display of normed output (i.e., Counts and Calculations, Profile Pages, Composite Calculations, Appendix).
+With this account, users also do not have the option to attach an Interpretive Guide to a protocol.
+However, this account allows the user to download a data file containing all response level codes or all protocol level scores, including normative percentiles and standard scores for every variable.
+It also allows users to connect administration applications to protocols to substantially simplify collecting records.
+R-PAS is committed to supporting research, so protocol allocations are completely free and allocations of the administration application come at an 85% discount.
+After researchers submit a research account request, including a document describing the planned study, account approval typically occurs in less than one week.